A beginner’s guide to starting a vegan diet

 Try planning ahead and reading restaurant menus online before you go.
 You can also call the restaurant in advance or get creative with sides to craft yourself a meal.

 When travelling, use the Happy Cow website.
-The website is free to access and you simply type in your location and it will generate a list of vegan friendly restaurants for you.
+The website is free to access, and you simply type in your location, and it will generate a list of vegan friendly restaurants for you.

 Isn’t eating vegan super expensive?

-Vegan specialty products such as fake meats, non-dairy milk, vegan ice creams, and vegan cheeses can certainly be more expensive than their animal-based counterparts.
+Vegan specialty products such as fake meats, non-dairy milk, vegan ice creams, and vegan cheese can certainly be more expensive than their animal-based counterparts.
 However, a whole foods vegan diet is actually composed of the cheapest staples out there!
 Lentils, legumes, oats, rice, and fruits like bananas are very affordable compared to processed goods.

 Vegan for beginners: You can do it!